-The spring fishing season in the Kawarthas Northumberland region offers many angling opportunities for the beginner or avid fisherman alike.
+The spring fishing season in the Kawarthas Northumberland region offers many angling opportunities for the beginner and the avid fisherman alike.
 As the ice begins to melt, typically mid to late March, the ice fishing gear is quickly packed up in anticipation of what is always my favourite time of year!

+Countless hours are spent rigging rods for several species inland, on the Great Lake tributaries.
+The boat is out of storage and loading begins.
+The smell of spring is in the air.
+I feel alive again!
 The first stop on many anglers’ list of opportunities this time of year is often a tributary flowing into Lake Ontario.
-The sudden increase in air temperature triggers an increase in runoff from melting snow and rain to raise the water levels and trigger the Steelhead spawn.
+The sudden increase in air temperature triggers an increase in runoff from melting snow and rain to raise the water levels and trigger the steelhead spawn.
 This is really a species accessible to anyone!

-Some great areas include the city of Port Hope where the great Ganaraska River flows straight through, or the Wilmot creek in Newcastle, Ontario.
+Some great areas include the city of Port Hope where the Ganaraska River flows straight through, or Wilmot Creek in Newcastle, Ontario.
 Each offers many accessible public shore locations to fish from.
 Be sure to check the regulations to see where fishing boundaries start and end this time of year, as a great deal of these tributaries will have sections within them that are closed to ensure a successful spawn.
 These fish are extremely strong and acrobatic, yet are beautiful in coloration and very intelligent.
 Using light line and very small hooks are a must to fool these fish into biting.

 Some basic tackle tips include, but are not limited to the following: